The Teachings of Li Wang Ho reviewed

 Guest article by Paul G. Vaughan

 "The Wisdom of Antiquity is the Star by which we steer our ship of life into a safe harbour, for it is better to forget the new and unproved notions of to-day than not to remember the well-founded learning of the profound Sages of long ago."

-Such seems to be the guiding thought of The Teachings of Li Wang Ho, a book containing the teachings of a forgotten Chinese philosopher of over 2,000 years ago, as the cover informs.
-One will be excused for not ever having heard of that venerable Sage, since it is implied that until the publication of this book in 1947, the memory of Master Li Wang Ho and his exalted wisdom remained sealed and closely guarded by the Keeper of the ancient Archives.
+Such seems to be the guiding thought of The Teachings of Li Wang Ho, a book containing the teachings of a forgotten Chinese philosopher of over 2,000 years ago, as the cover informs us.
+I doubt that more than a tiny handful of readers have ever heard of this book or the venerable Sage whose teachings it contains.
+Indeed, as the forthright introduction tells us, until the publication of this book in 1947, the memory of Master Li Wang Ho and his exalted wisdom remained sealed and closely guarded by the Chinese Keeper of the ancient Archives.